 In fact, these components themselves are increasingly the target of DDoS attacks aimed at incapacitating them.
 The 13th annual Worldwide Infrastructure Security Report (WISR), NETSCOUT Arbor's annual survey of security professionals in both the service provider and enterprise segments, uncovered a significant increase in DDoS attacks targeting infrastructure over the previous year.

 Among enterprise respondents, 61% had experienced attacks on network infrastructure, and 52% had firewalls or IPS devices fail or contribute to an outage during a DDoS attack.
 Attacks on infrastructure are less prevalent among service providers, whose customers are still the primary target of DDoS attacks.
 Nonetheless, 10% of attacks on service providers targeted network infrastructure and another 15% targeted service infrastructure.

-Meanwhile, data centre operators reported that 36% of inbound attacks targeted routers, firewalls, load balancers and other data centre infrastructure.
-Some 48% of data centre respondents experienced firewall, IDS/IPS device and load-balancer failure contributing to an outage during a DDoS attack, an increase from 43% in 2016.
+Meanwhile, data center operators reported that 36% of inbound attacks targeted routers, firewalls, load balancers and other data center infrastructure.
+Some 48% of data center respondents experienced firewall, IDS/IPS device and load-balancer failure contributing to an outage during a DDoS attack, an increase from 43% in 2016.

 Infrastructure components are particularly vulnerable to TCP State Exhaustion attacks, which attempt to consume the connection state tables (session records) used by load balancers, firewalls, IPS and application servers to identify legitimate packet traffic.
 Such attacks can take down even high-capacity devices capable of maintaining state on millions of connections.
 In the latest WISR, TCP State Exhaustion attacks accounted for nearly 12% of all attacks reported.